Off-line Folders and Files

 Off-line Disk and Media

-If you work with removable media (external hard disks, DVDs, Blue-Ray disks etc. and you eject the disk/media, IMatch marks the entire disk or media as off-line in the Media & Folders View:
+If you work with removable media like USB sticks, (external drives, BR-D etc. and you eject the drive/media, IMatch marks the entire disk or media as off-line in the Media & Folders View:

 Off-line Files